-- (2) The DMD method can significantly reduce the order reduction time for flow-field analysis and quickly capture the main features of the flow field.
+- 1. The dynamic mode decomposition (DMD) method based on singular value decomposition (SVD) accurately captures the modal information of the flow field under the cavitation condition of the centrifugal pump, extracting the frequency variations within the flow field.
+The flow field in the pump is periodic or stable, and the first-order modes are timeaveraged modes, which contain most of the energy of the flow field and reflect the characteristics of the time-averaged flow field. - 2.
+The DMD method can significantly reduce the order reduction time for flow-field analysis and quickly capture the main features of the flow field.
 Detailed analysis, prediction, and flow field reconstruction can be accomplished in just a few tens of seconds using the DMD method.
 In addition, DMD can effectively identify the core dynamic modes in the system behaviour, which is especially critical for dealing with complex flow fields such as cavitation.
-This modal identification technique not only simplifies the model structure but also reduces the processing time from tens or even hundreds of hours to a much shorter time window than the traditional CFD analysis while ensuring accuracy, thus significantly saving the computational cost and improving the analysis efficiency. - (3) The DMD proves to be an effective tool for the rapid dimensionality reduction of the cavitation flow field in the centrifugal pumps.
-The error between the original and reduced-order flow fields can be reduced to below 3.2%, indicating that the reduction process preserves sufficient key characteristics of the flow field.
+This modal identification technique not only simplifies the model structure but also reduces the processing time from tens or even hundreds of hours to a much shorter time window than the traditional CFD analysis while ensuring accuracy, thus significantly saving the computational cost and improving the analysis efficiency. - 3.
+The DMD proves to be an effective tool for the rapid dimensionality reduction of the cavitation flow field in the centrifugal pumps.
+The error between the original and reducedorder flow fields can be reduced to below 3.2%, indicating that the reduction process preserves sufficient key characteristics of the flow field.
 Furthermore, the error between the order-reduced flow field and the original flow field remains within approximately 5%, suggesting that the predicted flow closely matches the characteristics of the pump flow field.
 As a result, the proposed DMD method not only enables efficient dimensionality reduction for the centrifugal pumps but also facilitates accurate flow field reconstruction under the cavitating conditions.